-Trees and Undergrowth - Van Gogh
+Trees and Undergrowth by Van Gogh

 - Oil painting on canvas